PRESSING INSTRUCTIONS (with a VIDEO) for PNW PRINT CO's DTF TRANSFERS

 Generally, thick fabrics require slightly higher heat settings.

 For baseball hats: when pressing baseball hats made of polyester, it is essential to apply good pressure.
 We tested using Stahl's Hotronix 360 press.
-Recommended settings are 270-285°F for 6-8 seconds.
+Recommended settings are 270-280°F for 6-8 seconds.
 It is recommended to perform a cold peel: remove the hats and allow them to cool completely before peeling and repressing.

 For items like umbrellas, stadium chairs, and rain jackets: testing and trial-and-error are necessary for these types of items.
+Start low.

 TRI-BLENDS AND ANY OTHER HEAT-SENSITIVE MATERIALS